-The average pupillary distance for an adult is about 63 mm, but this is not a number you’ll want to guesstimate.
+The average pupillary distance for an adult is about 63 mm, but this is not a number you’ll want to assume.

-After all, measurement can vary widely — between 51 mm and 74.5 mm for women and 53 mm and 77 mm for men, according to military-recorded measurements.
+After all, measurement can vary widely — between 51 mm and 74.5 mm for women and 53 mm and 77 mm for men.

 Single PD or dual PD

 There are two primary methods for PD measurement: single PD and dual PD.

 Single PD (or binocular PD) is the measurement from pupil to pupil between each eye.

 Dual PD (or monocular PD) is the measurement from your nose bridge to each eye.

 Dual PD is believed to be the most accurate since many people may find their nose-to-pupil measurement is not equidistant on both sides.

 PD is especially critical when fitting glasses with progressive lenses, which requires precise lens-to-pupil alignment to ensure comfortable vision at all distances.